-- The aim of the survey is to collect data about the use of information and communication technologies by the enterprises, the use of Internet, the e-commerce, the use of cloud computing services, the automatic share of information within and outside the enterprise, the sharing of supply chain management information electronically, the electronic invoicing and the ICT security.
+- 1. The aim of the survey is to collect data about the use of information and communication technologies by the enterprises, the use of computers, the employment of ICT specialists, the access and use of the Internet, the use of cloud computing services, Big Data analysis, invoicing and e-commerce.
 These data are necessary for the implementation of policy programmes of both the Government and the Private Sector. - 2.
 All requested information must be supplied by the IT manager of the enterprise.
 Regarding the enterprise's background information (Module X), these should be provided by the General Manager or by the Accountant or by any other person responsible. - 3.
-An authorised employee of the Statistical Service will contact the IT manager of the enterprise by phone in order to arrange a visit for the completion of the questionnaire. - Definitions of the terms used in the questionnaire can be found in the glossary attached.
-4. - The reference period for the data is the survey period (2015), unless the question refers to other specific period. - The collection of data is carried out in accordance with the Statistics Law 15(I)/2000.
+An authorised employee of the Statistical Service will contact the IT manager of the enterprise by phone in order to arrange an appointment in order to fill in the questionnaire. - 4.
+Definitions of the terms used in the questionnaire can be found in the glossary attached. - 5.
+The reference period for the data is the survey period (2016), unless the question refers to other specific period. - The collection of data is carried out in accordance with the Statistics Law 15(I)/2000.
 The Statistical Service is bound by the Statistics Law to treat all information obtained as CONFIDENTIAL.
 Your responses will be used solely for statistical purposes.